All Episodes

 You actually don't see something.

-It's perceptions and the perceptions come in many different ways, everything from sound to taste to feelings.
+Everything from sound to taste to feelings.

-What my suggestion to you would be, as a person without sight, what you want to do is get some clay and you want to model what you perceive with your fingers.
+And what my suggestion to you would be, as a person without sight, what you want to do is get some clay.

-Because your not being sighted gives you an advantage in reality in that you're able to express yourself in extraordinary ways with touch.
+Because not being sighted gives you an advantage in reality in that you're able to express yourself in extraordinary ways with touch.

 That's remarkable.